JoonC2/joonc2.github.io/_projects/4_project.md

 ---
 layout: page
-title: project 4
+title:Effects of Harmonics in Alignment With BERT Music Source Seperation and HPTSM
-description: another without an image
+description: Research Paper Done by Jonathan and Daniel; Submitting to ISMIR 2024
 img:
-importance: 3
+importance: 2
-category: fun
+category: research

 ---

 Every project has a beautiful feature showcase page.